 Housing Sector Opportunities

-Due to prevalence of expensive building materials there is a huge requirement for cost-effective housing at a faster speed and larger scale.
-Developers with cheaper and unconventional construction materials have significant advantages over competitors.
+Due to prevalence of expensive building materials there is a huge need for cost-effective housing in all segments of the market and housing value chain.
 At the same time, with the completion of the new cement plant, which is expected to lower the price of cement, the effective demand for housing should increase over the coming decade, while affordability will grow too.